error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetime-ANewPerspectiveonLightGravityandBlackHoles.md

-Light waves under the influence of gravity in segmented spacetime
+Light waves under the influence of gravity in Segmented Spacetime

 Under the influence of gravity, the wave becomes longer, and a redshift occurs.
 Let's assume a frequency of f=0.5 Hz (half vibration):